blockful-io/shutter-staking/README.md

 The architecture consists of two contracts:

-1. [Staking Contract](docs/staking-architecture.md): The main contract where keypers can stake SHU tokens and claim rewards.
+1. [Staking Architecture](docs/staking-architecture.md): The main contract where keypers can stake SHU tokens and claim rewards.
-2. [Rewards Distributor Contract](docs/rewards-distributor.md): A contract that distributes rewards to the staking contract at a fixed rate per second.
+2. [Rewards Distributor Architecture](docs/rewards-distributor.md): A contract that distributes rewards to the staking contract at a fixed rate per second.

 The contracts are designed to be customizable, with adjustable parameters such as the lock period, minimum stake, and reward emission.
-Additionally, the contracts uses the Transparent Proxy pattern, where only the DAO has the permission to upgrade the contract and call the owner functions defined below.
+Additionally, the contracts uses the Transparent Proxy pattern, where only the DAO has the permission to upgrade the contract and call the owner.

 ## Security Considerations